 If a student is unable to participate in physical fitness class for any medical reason that student must present a written note from their physician.
 Students will be assigned written assignments during this time.
-Students will not be allowed to return to physical fitness activity until they provide a written release from their doctor.

 SCREENINGS FOR THE DUNKLIN R-V SCHOOL DISTRICT